oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/api-accessor.md

     query_parameter_names: [action]
 ```

-Then following code on client:
+Then following code on the client:
 ``` javascript
 var apiAP = new ApiAccessror(serverConfiguration);
 apiAP.send({id: 321}, {name: 'new name'}).then(function(result) {
     console.log(result)
 })
 ```
-Will raise POST request to `/api/opportunity/23/tasks/321?action=patch` with body == `{name: 'new name'}`
+will raise POST request to `/api/opportunity/23/tasks/321?action=patch` with body == `{name: 'new name'}`
-and will put response to console after it will be finished
+and will put response to console after completion

 **Augment**: BaseClass